Perturbative invariants of cusped hyperbolic 3-manifolds: Introduction

 This paper concerns the topological invariance of a formal power series associated to an ideally triangulated 3-manifold $M$ with a torus boundary component~\cite{DG}.
 The series is defined by formal Gaussian integration of a finite dimensional integral (a so-called ``state-integral'') and it is expected to coincide to all orders with the asymptotic expansion of three important topological invariants of 3-manifolds.

-The first one is the Kashaev invariant of a hyperbolic knot~\cite{K95}, where Kashaev's famous volume conjecture is refined to an asymptotic statement to all orders in perturbation theory using the above formal power series.
+The first is the Kashaev invariant of a hyperbolic knot~\cite{K95}, where Kashaev's famous volume conjecture is refined to an asymptotic statement to all orders in perturbation theory using the above formal power series.
 This was studied in detail in~\cite{GZ:kashaev} based on extensive numerical computations, but it is only proven for a handful of hyperbolic knots.

-A second appearance of the formal power series above is in the asymptotic expansion of the Andersen--Kashaev state integral~\cite{AK}, as was shown for the simplest hyperbolic knot, $4_1$, in~\cite[Sec.12]{AK}, and also observed numerically for the first three simplest hyperbolic knots in~\cite{GZ:qseries}.
+The second invariant is the Andersen--Kashaev state integral~\cite{AK}, whose asymptotic expansion for the simplest hyperbolic $4_1$ knot was shown to agree with the above series in~\cite[Sec.12]{AK}, and also observed numerically for the first three simplest hyperbolic knots in~\cite{GZ:qseries}.
 The state-integrals of~\cite{AK} are finite-dimensional integrals whose integrand is a product of Faddeev quantum dilogarithms times an exponential of a quadratic form, assembled from an ideal triangulation of a 3-manifold with torus boundary components.
 Andersen--Kashaev proved that these are topological invariants that are the partition function of the Teichm\"uller TQFT~\cite{AK,AK:teichmuller}, which is a 3-dimensional version of a quantization of Teichm\"uller space~\cite{Kashaev:quantization, Fock-Chekhov}.